What is GSTR-5?

 Late filing of GSTR-5 returns will lead to interest and late fees.

 The interest is 18% per annum and will be calculated by the taxpayer on the amount of outstanding tax to be paid.
 The time period will start from the next day of filing i.e. the 21st of the month to the date of actual payment.

-The late fees is INR 100 per day for CGST and INR 100 per day for SGST i.e. a total of INR 200 per day – till a maximum is INR 5,000.
-There is no late fees however on IGST.
+The late fees are INR 100 per day for CGST and INR 100 per day for SGST i.e. a total of INR 200 per day – till a maximum is INR 5,000.
+There are no late fees however on IGST.

 GSTR-5 will contain all the business details for non-resident taxable persons, including the details of sales purchases, Debit and Credit notes, inputs and capital goods received from overseas etc.

 How to file GSTR-5?